Scan configuration details

 - Scan v1 configuration: The configuration wizard shows all security schemes defined in the OpenAPI definition of your API.
 Fill in the details for the security schemes you want to use in the scan.
 You can leave the security schemes that you do not want to use in the scan empty and Conformance Scan will ignore these schemes.
 Any API operations that use only these security schemes for authentication are skipped in the scan.

 - Scan v2 configuration: The basic scan configuration is generated automatically directly from your OpenAPI definition, including any authentication methods listed.
-The authentication tab of the configuration provides an at-a-glance summary of the available authentication methods, while the JSON file of the configuration lists the full details of each authentication method, as well as the environment variables (for example,
+The Authentication tab of the configuration provides an at-a-glance summary of the available authentication methods and the Environment tab the variables that are used to provide the credential in your Docker command when running the scan (for example,

 SCAN42C_SECURITY_OAUTH2

-) that are used to provide the credential in your Docker command when running the scan.
+).
 You only need to provide credential details for authentication methods that your API actually uses.
-If you have defined a method in you OpenAPI definition but your API does not actually use it, you do not need to provide credentials for it.
+If you have defined an authentication method in you OpenAPI definition but your API does not actually use it, you can mark it as not required in your scan configuration to avoid having to provide credentials for it.
+For the full details of each authentication method, you can also check the JSON file of the configuration.
+Credentials can also be created dynamically in a particular scenario by defining a request for it.

 If you run Scan v1 in 42Crunch Platform, the authentication details are only used in the current scan and are not stored anywhere; for on-premises scan, the authentication details are stored encrypted as part of the scan configuration in the platform.
 The authentication details are not retrievable and credentials are hidden.